nateforsyth/nateforsyth.github.io/_posts/2019-05-02-learning-blazor-part-1.md

 How many times have you installed the [Visual Studio 2019 preview](https://visualstudio.microsoft.com/vs/preview/) this week?

+I'm sure you can tell that that's a loaded question, we'll revisit it again at the end.

 I was initially following the VS2019 guide to [getting started with Blazor and .NET Core 3.0](https://docs.microsoft.com/en-us/aspnet/core/blazor/get-started?view=aspnetcore-3.0&tabs=visual-studio).
 Everything was going swimmingly.